 Now, let me introduce the new features we have implemented in the third version of our workflow interface, now named Wrkflux.

 Once you are logged in, click on add new workflow, give it a name, and start building.
-The build screen is composed by two panels: Flags on the left, and Structure on the right.
+The build screen is composed of two panels: Flags on the left, and Structure on the right.

 The structure panel is where the user designs how the workflow will look like.
 It always starts with one step.
 From there, to add more steps, just drag the plus tab to any point on the screen.
 The same action can be done to connect one step to another: just release the plus tab on top of an existing step.
 It is possible to edit the title and the shape of each one of them.
 You can also remove existing connections, change a step’s position, or remove it.